 Testing Ruby on Rails email sends for specific User or Plan types in the Console

-Submitted over 3 years Ago
+Submitted almost 6 years Ago

 Sending emails can be tricky.
 You can’t see the result of your work until it is sent.
 The Letter Opener gem is really handy to use in dev, because you can test email sends without a lot of set up.
 However, if you need to test something specific to a user or plan type, using Letter Opener won’t work.
 The bottom line is that if you are sending user emails you want to make sure that they are absolutely right before they are deployed to production.
 But how to do this?

 Using your console is a great tool for this.
 However, it works in some different ways than you might think.
 When I started with Ruby on Rails, the shortcut explanation for the console was “it just loads your Rails app right there”.
 Well, that is only part of the story.
 You actually need to interact with the console a bit differently.